nf-osi/biobank-release-2/README.md

 # JHU Biobank Data Release Phase 2

 ## Overview
 This repository contains code for the analysis of JHU NF1 Biorepository data for the 2nd data release.

-### :warning: NOTE: Always start a **pull request** against the `dev` branch and tag repository members for review.
-DO NOT COMMIT CODE DIRECTLY INTO DEV branch.
+The main analyses scripts can be found in the `exploratory` and `manuscript` directories.

 ## Layout